fauxtix/MauiRecipesApp/README.md

   - Search results can be filtered by the number of recipes (10, 20, or 30 recipes).

 - **Local Storage**:
-  - Recipes already searched, are stored locally using an SQLite database.
+  - Recipes already researched, are stored locally using an SQLite database.
     This feature is used to provide faster, optimized responses to the user.

 - **Data Expiration and Cleanup**: